alwaysdata/documentation/content/web-hosting/services/index.en.md

 - Range port `8300` to `8499` are *not* accessible from the external network.
 You can expose them to Internet using a [firewall rule](/technical-specifications/configure-firewall).
 - You can use other ports ; for example the default port of the application.

+## Troubleshooting

+- They use the default language versions of the accounts (defined in **Environment**).
+To use others, specify them in the *Environment variables* field.

 ## Examples

 - [Mattermost](/development/guides/mattermost#service-launch)